 Adjacent to the village is the highly acclaimed Museum of Steam, for which we can vouch from personal experience.
 We visited with a Steam enthusiast and three small children; everyone really enjoyed it.

 Under no circumstances should you post the answers in your log or post photographs of the answer.
 You must physically visit this cache in order to log it, please do not abuse this requirement (I regret that I will have to delete logs that do not meet these requirements).
-When you email the answer then please remember to release your email address to enable us to reply.

 To the left of the front of the engine, there is a small red plaque on the wall (this sign is partially obscured by another sign so look carefully).
 What is the first line of the red plaque?